-- ESOP Valuation Fundamentals

-- Identification of valuation subject

-- Total of all stock held by ESOP

-- Can have a control interest valuation

-- ESOP Valuation Fundamentals - Level of value - Liquidity how quickly and easily the appraisal subject can be converted to cash? - Ownership control can the owner of the subject influence employer corporation's policies and operations?
+- ESOP Valuation Fundamentals - Identification of valuation subject - Total of all stock to be purchased or held by ESOP - Level of value - Liquidity how quickly and easily the appraisal subject can be converted to cash? - Ownership control can the owner of the subject influence employer corporation's policies and operations?